-Visa queries must be directed to the International Student Support Team - refer to their webpage https://www.strath.ac.uk/studywithus/internationalstudents/whileyourehere/internationalstudentsupportteam
+Visa queries must be directed to the International Student Support Team - details can be found on the ISST webpage.

 Use of Computing Facilities and Resources

 The University will not permit the use of its computer facilities and resources for access to, or transmission of, information which is considered by the University to be unacceptable; illegal; in breach of university policies, such as those on Equal Opportunities and Harassment; wasteful of resources or not commensurate with the provision of facilities for legitimate educational purposes.